 Our office accepts VISA, MasterCard, American Express, and personal checks.
 Financing plans are through Care Credit.
-As a Dental Specialist, your co-payment is due at the time of treatment and always discussed before rendering treatment.
-Overpayments are refunded in a timely manner after accounts receivables are resolved.
+We do not offer “In-House” payment programs.
+As a Dental Specialist, your co-payment is due at the time of your appointment and always discussed before rendering treatment.
+Due to COVID-19 protocol, we collect payments at the front office before being seen.
+Overpayments are refunded in a timely manner after accounts receivables are resolved or if there is any change at the time of your appointment.
+Overdue payments are automatically sent to collections after 90 days.
+Insurance processing and checking benefits is a courtesy and not a part of expected service from any dentist.

 There are so many things our front office staff does with your dental insurance to help our patients that you may not be aware of.
 But remember, your insurance policy is a business contract between your employer and your insurance company.
 As health care providers, we are not a party to that business agreement.
 We want to emphasize that our relationship is with YOU, not your dental benefit provider.
 There are never guarantees of health insurance benefits and you are responsible for the cost of treatment regardless of insurance benefits.

 Insurance Aging Reports